-- 1. (to subsection (A)): Rule 402 governs the conduct of an enforcement hearing, including in cases in which the presiding official initiates an enforcement proceeding.
-29 C.F.R. § 102.177(b) (NLRB) ("[T]he Administrative Law Judge . . . has the authority in the proceeding in which the misconduct occurred to admonish or reprimand, after due notice, any person who engages in misconduct at a hearing"). - 2. (to subsection (A)): In cases in which a presiding adjudicator initiates an enforcement proceeding, that presiding adjudicator must ensure that the allegations of rule violation(s) by the representative are part of the official record in the enforcement proceeding. - 3. (to subsection (B)): A complaint may be accompanied by any additional evidence or information pertaining to the alleged violation. - 4. (to subsection (C)): The designated agency official may be the agency head, an agency adjudicator with supervisory responsibilities over other agency adjudicators, an agency adjudicator not involved in the specific proceeding in which the alleged violation took place, or a member of the agency's counsel's office, among other options.
-See, e.g., 29 C.F.R. § 102.177(b) (NLRB) ("[T]he Administrative Law Judge, Hearing Officer, or Board has the authority in the proceeding in which the misconduct occurred to admonish or reprimand, after due notice, any person who engages in misconduct at a hearing"); 38 C.F.R. § 14.633(b) (VA) (empowering the general counsel to sanction representatives); 8 C.F.R. § 292.3(d) (DHS) ("Complaints

-- of criminal, unethical, or unprofessional conduct ... by a practitioner before DHS must be filed with the DHS disciplinary counsel."). - 5. (to subsection (D)): A complaint submitted by the Agency or the [designated agency official] under parts (i)-(ii) of this subsection may be based on a referral of disciplinary violations from a state disciplinary authority or other federal or state agency with jurisdiction over the representative's professional conduct. - 6. (to subsection (E)): A written complaint may be submitted electronically or in hard copy.
+- 5. (to subsection (A)): A presiding adjudicator's "description" of an alleged violation under this subsection is synonymous with the oral or written complaint of a participant or their representative described elsewhere in this rule. - 6. (to subsection (A)): In using these model rules, agencies applying them to adversarial proceedings where the agency is represented may divert disciplinary matters to a hearing under subsection XXX.X [reference subsection that allows for independent hearings by an independent-not the presiding--adjudicator]. - 7. (to subsection (B)): A complaint submitted by the Agency or the [designated agency official] may be based on a referral of disciplinary violations from a state disciplinary authority or other federal or state agency with jurisdiction over the representative's professional conduct. - 8. (to subsection (C)): A complaint may be accompanied by any additional evidence or information pertaining to the alleged violation. - 9. (to subsection (C)): The "agency official designated to receive such complaints" may be the agency head, an agency adjudicator with supervisory responsibilities over other agency adjudicators, an agency adjudicator not involved in the specific proceeding in which the alleged violation took place, the presiding adjudicator, or a member of the agency's counsel's office, among other options.
+See, e.g., 29 C.F.R. § 102.177(b) (NLRB) ("[T]he Administrative Law Judge, Hearing Officer, or Board has the authority in the proceeding in which the misconduct occurred to admonish or reprimand, after due notice, any person who engages in misconduct at a hearing"); 38 C.F.R. § 14.633(b) (VA) (empowering the general counsel to sanction representatives); 8 C.F.R. § 292.3(d) (DHS) ("Complaints of criminal, unethical, or unprofessional conduct ... by a practitioner before DHS must be filed with the DHS disciplinary counsel."). - 10. (to subsection (C)): A written complaint may be submitted electronically or in hard copy.